Large ecosystems in transition: bifurcations and mass extinction: Models of large ecosystems

 where

+is the specific growth rate of species $j$ as a function of the availability $v$ of the resource (also known as Michaelis-Menten's function), $x_i$ are species abundances, $r_i$ are the species moralities, $D$ is the resource turnover rate, $S$ is the supply concentration of the resource, and $DS$ can be interpreted as the supply rate.
+The dynamics of the species depend on the availability of the resource, which in turn depends on the rate of resource supply and the amount of resource used by the species.

-are Michaelis-Menten's functions, $x_i$ are species abundances, $r_i$ are the species mortalities, $D$ is the resource turnover rate, $S$ is the supply of resource $v$, and $c_i$ is the content of the resource in the $i$-th species.
-These constants define how different species share resources.
-Note that if $c_i=0$ then the equation for $v$ becomes trivial and $v(t) \to S$ for large times $t$, i.e., the resource equals the resource supply.
+The coefficient $c_j$ is the content of the resource in the $i$-th species.
+The constants $c_j$ define how different species share resources.
+Note that if all $c_j=0$ then the equation for $v$ becomes trivial and $v(t) \to S$ for large times $t$, i.e., the resource equals the resource supply.
+We consider this system in the non-negative cone: $x \in {\bf R}_{+}^N$, $v >0$, where ${\bf R}^N_{+} =\{x: x_j \ge 0, \ \forall j\}$.

-The terms $\gamma_{ii}x_i$ define self-regulation of species populations that restrict the species abundances, and $\gamma_{ij}x_j$ with $i \ne j$ define a possible competition between species for resources.

 The coefficients $a_i$ are specific growth rates and the $K_i$ are self-saturation constants.

-The coefficients $c_i$ determine how the species share the resource (nutrient supply).
-It is natural thus to assume that $ \sum_{i=1}^N c_i=1, \quad c_i >0. $
+We assume that the $\gamma_{ii} >0$.
+The terms $\gamma_{ii}x_i$ define self-regulation of species populations that restricts their abundances.
+In the case $\gamma_{ij} >0$ with $i \ne j$ these terms describe competition between species.
+These effects can appear as a result of an ability to produce some toxic or inhibitory compounds \citep{Roy}.
+However, we admit the possibility of mutualistic interactions, in which case $\gamma_{ij} <0$.
+Assumptions on $\gamma_{ij}$ are formulated below, at the beginning of Section 3.